aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/working-with-cylinder/_index.md

 ![todo:image_alt_text](working-with-cylinder_2.png)

-The left cylinder has ShearBottom to (0, 0.83) while the right one is an ordinal cylinder.
+The left cylinder has `shear_bottom` to (0, 0.83) while the right one is an ordinal cylinder.
 # **Create Fan-Cylinder**
 Aspose.3D for Python via .NET allows creating a fan cylinder.
-In order to use this functionality, you can set **GenerateFanCylinder** property of **Cylinder** class to **True.** The following code snippet shows how to use this functionality:
+In order to use this functionality, you can set `generate_fan_cylinder` property of `Cylinder` class to `True`.
+The following code snippet shows how to use this functionality: